 Nebbiolo di Carema DOC: An alternative Nebbiolo to try, this wine is made in the north of Piedmont, on the mountain cliffs that border Valle d’Aosta.
 It is made of 100% Nebbiolo, the base version is aged for 2 years, of which one year is in wooden barrels.
 It is ruby in color and has a bouquet of roses and spices.

 Piedmont also boasts some fantastic white wines, here are two you should try on your next trip:

 Roero Arneis DOCG: This wine comes from one of the peskiest vines, named Arneis which means “Little Rascal”.
-It was near extinction until the 1960s when Vietti began working to make its come back.
-Now it is one of the most popular whites of the area.
+It was near extinction until the 1960s when Vietti began working to make it come back.
+Now it is one of the most popular whites in the area.
 It is crisp and refreshing, with citrus notes.

 Moving over to Veneto, here are two must-try’s of Red Wine:

 Valpolicella Ripasso, made from a blend of three local grapes, Corvina Veronese, Rondinella, and Molinara.
 While Valpolicella is normally drunk young and is a light wine, the Ripasso adds an extra maceration to the wine-making process.
 Once the wine is made it is re-macerated with the pomace of the grapes.
 This adds extra body and tannins to the wine.
 It still keeps its fruity and floral aromas.

 Amarone: made in the same region of Valpolicella, Amarone tends to have a higher percentage of Corvina, with some Rondinella, but rarely any other grape.
 To produce Amarone, the grapes are first dried up to 120 days before beginning the wine-making process.
 High in alcohol, this is a raisiny and full wine.